-Once you have completed the detox, you’ll begin the therapeutic sessions with the help of the clinical team.
+Our clinical team will begin to guide you, once you’ve completed your detox, through the start of your therapy.
 The best way to proceed here may be group sessions or on an individual counselling basis, or both, as a means to unlock the reasons for your original addiction.

-Residential programmes near Coombe Dingle and Bristol tend to be multi-faceted in nature, and will see you taking part in mutual aid meetings, physical routines, sharing your experiences with others and undergoing physical exercise, and a move back toward structure and order, in your daily routine.
+In general, residential programmes are quite diverse, and will see you taking part in mutual aid meetings, physical routines, sharing your experiences with others and undergoing physical exercise, and and transition towards regaining some structure and order in your routine.